Transport in Zagreb: Bridges

 Due to years of disrepair, the Adriatic Bridge suffered damage in the 2020 Zagreb earthquake, and was repaired in 2024.
 Works are planned to start on the reconstruction of the Liberty Bridge, built in 1959, and the Youth Bridge, built in 1974.
 Zagreb features six road bridges across the Sava river, the newest being the Homeland Bridge.
 Zagreb road bridges are congested during the rush hour, since there were 3 additional bridges planned in the past 50 years which have not been built as of 2024.
 Zagreb mayor Tomislav Tomašević announced to the media that he plans to build the planned three bridges in the next several years.
-There are also plans to expand the Zagreb bypass to alleviate congestion, but traffic experts are skeptical that adding more lanes will solve the problem due to induced traffic.
+There are also plans to expand the Zagreb bypass to alleviate congestion, but traffic experts are skeptical that adding more lanes will solve the problem due to induced demand.